 “The conversation challenged a lot of what we end up believing as police officers,” said Modica.
 “What I realize is that if you’re doing work with our kiddos and adults you’ve got to do your own work...
 You need to take care of yourself before you start trying to correct somebody else.”

 The four said they had come back hopeful and with new tools to share in their workplaces.

 Officer Marci Jackson reported that the “Enough is Enough” groups are still working on creating support for victims of violence and safety for witnesses.
 More about Enough is Enough here.
 Jackson also shared applications to sit on a citizens panel to discuss selection of a Compliance Officer/Community Liaison for the city who will monitor the progress of the Department of Justice civil rights settlement with Portland Police Bureau and report to federal Judge Michael Simon.
 The process drew criticism after only 12 applications for the $250,000 a year position were received.

-Sidney Morgan, restorative justice coordinator for the county’s department of Community Justice explained how restorative justice is being used with youth.
+Sidney Morgan, restorative justice coordinator for the county’s department of Community Justice explained how restorative justice programs work with youth.
 When harm is done, a victim and an offender can choose to sit down and talk about that harm and how to repair it.
-Restorative Justice is completely voluntary for both parties and rests on: Holding the offender accountable; Giving victims a voice; and repairing the harm done.
+The program is completely voluntary for both parties and involves: Holding the offender accountable; Giving victims a voice; and repairing the harm done.

 “I love this philosophy because it makes sense,” Morgan said.
 “Our schools are finally starting to use this process and that’s going to have a huge impact on kids getting kicked out of school.”